spendierk/TKET_website/what_is_TKET.rst

 =====================
 TKET is an advanced, open-source software development kit for gate-based quantum computers.
 Its primary role is to compile and optimize quantum circuits for various quantum hardware and simulators, ensuring high performance and compatibility.

-In the current NISQ (Noisy Intermediate-Scale Quantum) era, devices have limited qubits and high error rates.
-TKET is crucial in optimizing and simplifying quantum circuits to navigate these challenges, ensuring reliable outcomes even with device constraints and noise considerations.
+In the current NISQ (Noisy Intermediate-Scale Quantum) era, devices often come with limited qubits and higher error rates.
+TKET plays a pivotal role in this landscape, optimizing and refining quantum circuits to mitigate these challenges.
+This ensures that users obtain the most accurate outcomes, even when working with device constraints and noise considerations.

+**Key Features of TKET:**

+- **Ease of Use:** Effortlessly apply gate-level quantum computers to solve challenging problems.
+- **Advanced Compiler:** Automatically handles the intricacies of NISQ technology, optimizing quantum circuits for peak performance on various quantum hardware and simulators.
+- **Language, Hardware, and Simulator Flexibility:** TKET is independent of the programming language and the specific quantum computer or simulator, ensuring broad compatibility and flexibility.
+- **User-Centric:** Allows users to focus solely on their techniques or projects without getting bogged down by underlying complexities.

+**Benefits for Users:**

+- Code for quantum computers in your language of choice.
+- Execute quantum algorithms with enhanced efficiency.
+- Achieve high accuracy results without compromising on the problem-solving focus.

 Quantum Computing Stack Overview: